 Struggling with your toddler’s sleep problems and naps?
-Discover several daily examples of a 1 year old sleep schedule that actually work and are easy to customize to your needs.
+Discover several daily examples of a 1 year old nap schedule that actually work and are easy to customize to your needs.

 Sometimes losing sleep is healthy (now there’s a novel thought!).